Immunotherapy for melanoma skin cancer

 These drugs are given as IV (intravenous) infusions in patients with melanomas that can’t be removed by surgery or that have spread to other parts of the body.
-Doctors are also looking at using these drugs for earlier stage melanomas as well.
+Doctors are also looking at using these drugs for earlier stage melanomas.

 Common side effects from these drugs can include feeling tired, nausea, diarrhea, joint pain, skin rash, and itching.
-In some cases, these drugs can cause the immune system to attack other parts of the body, which can cause serious problems.
+These drugs sometimes cause the immune system to attack other parts of the body, which can cause serious problems.
 If problems do arise, treatment may need to be stopped and you may get drugs to suppress your immune system.

 Cytokines for advanced melanoma

 Cytokines are proteins in the body that “turn on” the immune system.
-Man-made versions of cytokines, such as interferon-alfa and interleukin-2 (IL-2), are sometimes used in patients with melanoma.
+Man-made versions of cytokines, such as interferon-alfa and interleukin-2 (IL-2), are sometimes used to help shrink advanced melanomas.
 They are given as intravenous (IV) infusions or as injections under the skin.
-They can help shrink advanced melanomas in some patients.

-Side effects may include flu-like symptoms like fever, chills, aches, and severe tiredness.
+Side effects can include flu-like symptoms like fever, chills, aches, and severe tiredness.
 IL-2 in high doses can cause fluid to build up in the body so that the person swells up and can feel quite sick.
 It is given only in centers experienced with this type of treatment.

 Interferon-alfa as adjuvant therapy

 Patients with thicker melanomas often have cancer cells that have spread to other parts of the body.
-Even after it looks as if all the cancer has been removed, some of these cells may remain.
+Even if it looks as if all the cancer has been removed, some of these cells may be left behind.
 Interferon-alfa can be used as an added (adjuvant) therapy after surgery to try to prevent these cells from spreading and growing.
-This might help keep the melanoma from coming back quickly, but it is not yet clear if it improves survival.
+This might help keep the melanoma from coming back for a time, but it is not yet clear if it improves survival.

-In order to work, high doses of interferon must be used.
-Many patients can’t take the side effects of these high doses.
-Side effects may be fever, chills, aches, severe tiredness, and effects on the heart and liver.
+High doses of interferon must be used for this.
+Many patients can’t take the side effects of these high doses, such as fever, chills, aches, severe tiredness, and effects on the heart and liver.
 Patients having this treatment should be closely watched by a cancer doctor who has experience with this treatment.

 BCG (Bacille Calmette-Guerin) vaccine